Two families of indexable partially observable restless bandits and Whittle index computation: Numerical Analysis

-We compare the performance of the following policies: \begin{itemize} \item[\textsc{opt}:] the optimal policy obtained using dynamic programming.
+\begin{itemize} \item[\textsc{opt}:] the optimal policy obtained using dynamic programming.
 As discussed earlier, the dynamic programming computation to obtain the optimal policy suffers from the curse of dimensionality.
 Therefore, the optimal policy can be computed only for small-scale models. \item[\textsc{myp}:] myopic policy, which is a heuristic which sequentially selects $m$ machines as follows.
-Suppose $\ell < m$ machines have been selected.
-Then select machine $\ell + 1$ to be the machine which provides the smallest increase in the total per-step cost.
+Suppose $\zeta < m$ machines have been selected.
+Then select machine $\zeta + 1$ to be the machine which provides the smallest increase in the total per-step cost.
 The detailed description for model~B is shown in Alg.~\ref{Alg:MYP-b}. \item[\textsc{wip}:] whittle index heuristic, as described in this paper. \end{itemize}